ErgoAI/.github/profile/README.md

 The full details are given in Section 2 of the [ErgoAI Reasoner User's Manual](https://drive.google.com/file/d/1UzI2bV7DwSOWvmZBKZY-bhyEvbZVmCt-/view?usp=share_link).

-#### Installing ErgoAI from sources.
+#### Installing ErgoAI from the sources.

 Those who want to contribute to ErgoAI development would need to clone [XSB](https://sourceforge.net/p/xsb/code/ci/git-origin/tree/) as well as the aforesaid ErgoAI repositories and compile the source code by themselves.
 This process is still straightforward for Linux, might be a bit more involved for Mac, and still more for Windows.

 The main steps in this process are:

-* Verification of prerequisites for the installation, as in case of the installation of using an official release.
+* Verification of prerequisites for the installation, as in case of the installation using an official release.

 * Compiling XSB.